Address and telephone Click to get info

 Disposing of tarmac

-Tarmac can not be taken to any of our public waste and recycling sites.
+Tarmac can not be taken to any of our public reuse and recycling sites.
 It can be disposed of at Bywaters Trade Site, Gateway Road, Leyton.
 There is a charge to use this site.

 Onsite reuse shop: Second Time Around Click to get info